PepijnDevue/Verbroken-Verbinding-Prototypes/README.md

 2. Caddy Configuration:

    - Update the `Caddyfile` with your domain name and any necessary security headers.

-3. Hugging Face Authentication (Optional): TODO - Weghalen/Updaten?

-   - If you plan to use private models from Hugging Face, set the `HUGGINGFACE_TOKEN` environment variable in the `docker-compose.yml` file.

 ## Development Setup (Without Docker)